 Case in point… My doctor’s reading: 150/90 – taken at NOON on 3/20/06 My chiropractor’s reading: 124/80 left; 120/78 right – taken at 2PM on the same day

-(Each of the 3 doctor’s offices mentioned above uses the cuff & stethoscope method for measuring blood pressure.)
+By the way, each of the 3 doctor’s offices mentioned above uses the cuff & stethoscope method for measuring blood pressure.

 So, Why All The Discrepancy?

 Okay, so I completely understand that there will be a degree of variance, given that these readings were all taken at different times of the day, by different people, and would be reflective of any anxiety that I might have been experiencing for whatever I was being “treated” for at the time.

 However, should they be SO different from one another?
 In my (non-doctor) opinion, I would tend to think that these were the readings of 3 completely different people!

 My doctor says the reason you’re likely to get different readings at different places is because everyone takes your blood pressure differently.

 If the doctor is not monitoring your reading during the entire time when the cuff starts to deflate until it is fully deflated, and instead they’re just putting on the cuff, then pumping it up with air, then releasing, grabbing a number & moving on, then that’s not an accurate reading.

 I’ll admit… sometimes that’s what some offices have done, but that was definitely the exception, rather than the rule.
 Still, I’ve never gotten a high blood pressure reading other than at my doctor’s office.
 And it doesn’t matter who is doing the measuring there either — it’s always been “high” at that particular doctor’s office.
 By the way, I adore that doctor, and I’m always comfortably calm in his presence.

 What About Those BP Machines In Stores & Pharmacies?